bovigo/callmap/README.md

 ## Requirements

 _bovigo/callmap_ requires at least PHP 7.3.
+For PHP 8 the minimum version of _bovigo/callmap_ is 6.2.

 For argument verification one of the following packages is required: